Warning | Red Line & Blue Line: CTrain Service Disruptions

 What is the estimated cost per electric bus?
 How does this compare to diesel/CNG bus costs?
 Why wouldn’t you just use City funding to buy more conventional units?

-These new buses will also cost less to fuel and maintain than our current diesel buses.
+These new buses will also cost less fuel and maintainance than our current diesel buses.

 How much funding is The City contributing to the electric bus program?